NBISweden/toolsinfo/README.md

 If you wish to make any other changes to this repository, please note that files that are be ignored by Jekyll should be placed in a directory prefixed with underscore.
-All YAML files outside such excluded directories will be treated as tool descriptions and displayed on the web site.
+All YAML files that do not reside in such excluded directories will be treated as tool descriptions and displayed on the web site.
+All non-YAML files outside excluded directories are copied to the website directory tree, unless specifically excluded in the site config file `nbis_site/_config.yml` (this README is excluded in that manner).

 ## Questions

-Please send questions to
+Please send questions and comments to
 [P&auml;r Engstr&ouml;m](mailto:par.engstrom@scilifelab.se).
 Pull
 requests and general questions about the NBIS web site should be sent to [Mikael Borg](mailto:mikael.borg@nbis.se).